Convergence of the Fourier-Galerkin spectral method for the Boltzmann equation with uncertainties: Well-posedness of the numerical solution fN with uncertainties

 \section{Well-posedness of the numerical solution \texorpdfstring{$f_N$}{fN} with uncertainties}

-In this section, we establish the well-posedness of the numerical solution $f_N$ depending on the random variable $z$ and that is solved via the Fourier-Galerkin spectral system \eqref{PFS} on any arbitrarily given time interval $[0, T]$.
+In this section, we establish the well-posedness of the numerical solution $f_N$, depending on the random variable $z$, in the Fourier-Galerkin spectral system \eqref{PFS} on any arbitrarily given time interval $[0, T]$.
 Note that, similar to the deterministic case in \cite{HQY21}, the main challenge in the proof lies in the fact that the numerical solution $f_N$ to the system~\eqref{PFS} is not necessarily non-negative because of the spectral projection in the velocity space, even though its analytic counterpart $f$ to the original problem~\eqref{ABE} is always non-negative.

 Our strategy is to extend the local well-posedness result to the whole time interval $[0, T]$, by applying the energy-type method.
 In Section~\ref{subsec:propagation}, we obtain the propagation of $L_v^2$ and $H_v^k$ norm of the solution $f_N$ with uncertainties, where the key is a "good" control of the negative part of $f_N$, besides using the mass conservation and {\it a priori} $L^1$ bound.
 In Section~\ref{subsec:wellposed}, first the local existence and uniqueness over a sufficiently small time interval $[0, \tau]$ will be shown via a fixed point theorem, where the negative part of the numerical solution $f_N$ is controlled over the same period of time with large enough $N$, which further implies that the initial $L_v^1$ bound of $f_N$ can be preserved at time $\tau$.
 Therefore, the same procedure can be repeated iteratively to extend the solution up to the prescribed final time $T$, where the values of designated parameters $N$ and $\tau$ are shown to be the same in each iteration as the beginning ones.